alfio-event/alf.io/README.md

 Container images are available on https://hub.docker.com/r/alfio/alf.io/tags.

-alf.io can also be run with Docker Compose:
+alf.io can also be run with Docker Compose (*experimental*):

     docker-compose up

+Running alf.io in production using Docker compose is not officially supported.
-If you plan on using Docker Compose to run alf.io in production, then you need to make a couple of changes:
+However, if you decide to do so, then you need to make a couple of changes:

 * Add a mapping for port `8443`
 * Handle SSL termination (e.g. with something like `tutum/haproxy`)